Housing

 Develop affordable housing to deliver new dwellings for key workers and other moderate income earners.

-Is a model of housing that pools people’s resources and builds strong communities
+Provide a model of housing that pools people’s resources and builds strong communities

 The long-term involvement of tenants with their homes and their community is beneficial to people providing a sense of place and commitment.
-In addition, the skills developed in operating their own enterprise assist with confidence building that often leads to employment and a more varied income stream.
+In addition, the skills developed in operating their own enterprise assists with confidence building that often leads to employment and a more varied income stream.

-Puts tenants in control of their homes
+Put tenants in control of their homes

 In addition to social benefits, housing co-operatives can deliver services effectively and efficiently while increasing consumer choice and control.